-The series has become writer Charlie Brooker's vitrine for showcasing the dark depths of human nature.
-Like in the season's predecessors, Brooker insists on painting a bleak outlook; forecasting moral dilemmas that may come hand-in-hand with technological innovation through a myriad of intrusive means such as: big-brother style surveillance to physically accessing people’s memory bank although the way to digitally transferring consciousness from one host to another.
+The series has become writer Charlie Brooker's vitrine for showcasing the dark depths of human nature and like in the season's predecessors, he insists on painting a bleak picture; forecasting ethical dilemmas that go hand-in-hand with technological innovation through a myriad of intrusive means such as: beyond big-brother style surveillance to capturing and recording people’s memories although the way through to digitally transferring consciousness from one host to another.

-One begins to feel rather helpless and unsettled, not so much about the technology itself being the issue but the widely assumed prophecy of artificial intelligence (A.I.) acting independently and taking over, which is a chilling and possibly an inevitable outcome.
+One begins to feel rather helpless and unsettled, not so much about the technology itself but the widely assumed prophecy of artificial intelligence (A.I.) acting independently and taking over, which is a chilling and possibly an inevitable outcome.
 So, on that happy note we have reviewed each episode of Season 4 below.

 Some reviews may contain spoilers.